inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 benchmark.run(num_repeats=num_repeats)
 ```

-## 4. Export the Benchmark Results (```export.py```)
+## Exporting and Visualizing Results

-After running the benchmark program, the next step is to export the results for analysis.
-This step stores a record of the
+Once the benchmarking runs are complete, it’s time to analyze the data and extract
-benchmark performance in a structured format, such as CSV, which can be easily analyzed, shared, and visualized -- essential
+insights.
+To make this process straightforward, we stored the benchmark results
-for future comparisons or optimizations.
-Before exporting the results, you can also wait for any running tasks and ensure
+in a structured format (CSV), which makes it easy to share, analyze, and visualize
-that any resources used during the benchmark are properly terminated, avoiding unnecessary costs.
+the findings.

 ```python
 from inductiva import benchmarks